 -

 The water park is included in the admission fee, except for the water slides.
 A day pass for the three regular slides costs 2800 yen, while a day pass that includes the Big Aloha slides costs 3500 yen.
-You can also buy a single ride for the Big Aloha slides for 800 yen, or a pass for four rides for 2800 yen.
+You can also purchase a single ride for the Big Aloha slides for 800 yen, or a pass for four rides for 2800 yen.

 Getting there